awsdocs/amazon-redshift-developer-guide/doc_source/r_WITH_clause.md

 A recursive *common table expression \(CTE\)* is a CTE that references itself\.
 A recursive CTE is useful in querying hierarchical data, such as organization charts that show reporting relationships between employees and managers\.
 See [Example: Recursive CTE](#r_WITH_clause-recursive-cte-example)\.

 Another common use is a multilevel bill of materials, when a product consists of many components and each component itself also consists of other components or subassemblies\.

+Be sure to limit the depth of recursion by including a WHERE clause in the second SELECT subquery of the recursive query\.
+For an example, see [Example: Recursive CTE](#r_WITH_clause-recursive-cte-example)\.
+Otherwise, an error can occur similar to the following:
++ `Recursive CTE out of working buffers.`
++ `Exceeded recursive CTE max rows limit.`

  You can specify a sort order and limit on the result of the recursive CTE\.
 You can include group by and distinct options on the final result of the recursive CTE\.